 - Sponsoring youth programs, including the National Rural Electric Cooperative Youth Tour, sending local students on an all-expenses-paid trip to Washington, D.C.

-- Sponsoring Christmas stockings for local children at the Portola Christmas Tree Lighting Celebration.
+- Supporting the Portola Christmas Tree Lighting Celebration.

 - Offering $1,000 scholarships to local students who are PSREC members or PST customers, with no upper age limit.

 - Participating in local chambers and economic development groups.

 - Hosting food, toy and coat drives in November and December.

 - Participating in Adopt-A-Highway cleanups throughout the year at the Graeagle Park & Ride.